 Health and Longevity Course for Dogs Chapter 12

-Today, I will tell you a story that very few people know about.
-More than 20 years ago, I adopted another dog before Skai but, if someone asks me how many dogs I’ve had in my life, I always say only one, Skai.
+Today, I'll tell you a story that very few people know about.
+More than 20 years ago, I adopted another dog before Skai.
+However, if someone asks me how many dogs I’ve had in my life, I always say only one, Skai.

 As a young vet, I worked at a veterinary practice in Whistler, British Columbia, Canada.
 At that time Whistler was a town of 7,000 people and has since grown into a world-class ski resort.

 Whistler has always been a dog town.
-I would estimate that more than half of the families had dogs, but the stories of the Whistler canines and their people were similar to other places, sometimes happy and sometimes sad.
+I'd estimate that more than half of the families back then had dogs.
+The stories of the Whistler canines and their people were similar to other places, sometimes happy and sometimes sad.

 The story of Bella and James

-Bella lived with James, her guardian, in the nearby town of Pemberton.
-Bella was a two-year-old black and white border collie living a great life on a farm with freedom that most dogs of the west never experience.
+Bella lived with James, her guardian, in Whistler.
+She was a two-year-old black and white border collie living a great life on a farm with freedom that most dogs of the west never experience.
 James' life was a little more turbulent.
 He lost custody of his children.
 Emotionally, James never really recovered from losing touch with his children and a decade later, he was diagnosed with lung cancer.

 When I met James at the Whistler clinic, Bella had barely started her life.
-She was a happy and boisterous canine ‘teenager’ who was always ready for the next adventure.
-But when James started losing his battle with cancer, something I have never seen before happened.
+She was a happy and boisterous canine teenager who was always ready for the next adventure.
+But when James started losing his battle with cancer, something I've never seen before happened.

 A few days later, I received the news that James died and a family friend brought Bella back in the clinic as her condition started getting worse.
 Normally, the prognosis for a young dog with pneumonia is good, but Bella was not recovering.
 She stopped eating and I had to hospitalize her and put her on oxygen.

 I could not prevent myself from being emotional about the situation, especially seeing how sad Bella was and it didn’t take long for me to adopt her.
-I thought it was only a matter of a few days before she would recover and enjoy her Whistler life.
-She was young and I knew I would really enjoy her, but her plan was different.
+I thought it would only be a matter of a few days before she'd recover and enjoy her Whistler life.
+She was young and I knew I'd really enjoy her, but her plan was different.

 Lungs are the organ of grief

 No animal species can connect with humans on such a deep level as dogs.
-James’ and Bella's story invites us to at least consider the Eastern medical wisdom that lungs are the organ of grief and that the stronger the connection between two individuals is, the more likely they will suffer from similar ailments.
+James’ and Bella's story invites us to at least consider eastern medical wisdom that says lungs are the organ of grief and that the stronger the connection between two individuals is, the more likely they will suffer from similar ailments.